BII-Lab/Yeti-Project/doc/Experiment-PINZ.md

 ### The Changes in PINZ

 To simply understand the changes made in PINZ, there is a table provided to compare the difference between current Yeti root zone with the zone in PINZ experiment.
-It is helpful for DM operator to prepare the system to generate new zone in PINZ.
+It is helpful for DM operators to prepare the system to generate new zone in PINZ.

 Table 1.
 The changes made in PINZ